Skip to main content

 What Is the Role of Hormonal Regulation?

-The is intricately involved in the progression and reversal of metabolic syndrome.
+The endocrine system is intricately involved in the progression and reversal of metabolic syndrome.
 Hormones such as leptin and adiponectin, both secreted by adipose tissue, are key regulators of energy balance and insulin sensitivity.
 In obesity and metabolic syndrome, leptin resistance is common, leading to a state of perceived starvation by the brain despite adequate energy stores.

 Adiponectin, which has insulin-sensitizing and anti-inflammatory properties, is often reduced.
 Lifestyle interventions can help to restore the sensitivity to these hormones, thereby re-establishing a more favorable metabolic environment.
 The interplay between these adipokines and the central nervous system is a critical component of the body’s homeostatic mechanisms, and their restoration is a hallmark of successful metabolic reversal.